Cassiobury Court

 Drug and alcohol addiction are serious afflictions that can take hold of anyone.

-We provide personalised treatment programmes for people living in Glamorgan and other areas of South Wales, including Swansea, Newport and Cardiff.
+We provide personalised treatment programmes in drug rehab and alcohol rehab settings for people living in Glamorgan and other areas of South Wales, including Swansea, Newport and Cardiff.

 We offer residential treatment that is close to the Glamorgan area.